You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Should programme manager skills be on a CV?

-The skills written on your programme manager CV will play a key part in whether or not you secure the job to which you’re applying.
-When listing these skills on your CV, keep in mind that they can be categorised into hard skills and soft skills.
-Hard skills are essential and specific to the position for which you’re applying.
-On the other hand, soft skills are considered universal, meaning that you could potentially include them on any CV.
+The skills listed on your programme manager CV will play a crucial role in whether or not you secure the job you’re applying for.
+When detailing these skills on your CV, remember that they can be divided into hard skills and soft skills.
+Hard skills are essential and specific to the role for which you’re applying.
+Conversely, soft skills are considered universal, meaning you could potentially include them on any CV.

 Examples of hard skills for programme managers to include: